chaneyn/ESDA_CEE506/README.md

 # CEE690-02: Environmental Spatial Data Analysis
-## Fall 2019
+## Fall 2020

 ## Course Information
-Lectures are on Tuesdays and Thursdays from 3:05 PM - 4:20 PM in Teer 106.
+Lectures are on Tuesdays and Thursdays from 3:30 PM - 4:45 PM.
 The course website is on GitHub (https://github.com/chaneyn/CEE690-02).
-Class announcements will be made via Sakai (CEE690.02.F19).
+Class announcements will be made via Sakai (CEE690.02.F20).

 ### Instructor
 Professor Nathaniel W. Chaney (Nate)
 Email: nathaniel.chaney@duke.edu
 Office: FCIEMAS 2463
-Office hours: By appointment on Friday mornings (calendly.com/nathaniel-chaney)
+Office hours: Thursdays after class via Zoom

 ### TA
-Reza Momenifar
+TBD
-Email: mohammadreza.momenifar@duke.edu
+Email: TBD
-Office: 2431 CIEMAS
+Office: TBD
-Office hours: Mondays 8:00-10:00 AM
+Office hours: TBD

 ## Course Description
-This course provides an introduction on how to analyze and create Gigabytes to Terabytes of spatial environmental data using Python and R. The topics that will be covered include an overview of basic spatial statistics, spatial interpolation, kriging, conditional simulation, terrain analysis, dimensionality reduction, and spatial prediction.
-Existing software packages in Python and R will be introduced and used to explore the listed topics.
+Environmental Spatial Data Analysis (ESDA) provides an introduction on how to leverage large volumes of spatial environmental data using primarily Python.
+The topics that will be covered include an overview of basic spatial statistics, spatial interpolation, kriging, conditional simulation, terrain analysis, dimensionality reduction, and spatial prediction.
+Existing software packages in Python will be introduced and used to explore the listed topics.

 ## Prerequisites
 Although there are no class prerequisistes, a strong foundation in programming will make this class much easier.
 Please contact Nate if you have concerns.